audiocomp/docker-pycron/README.md

 ### Custom Python Packages

-If you want to install custom python packages without needing to perform a `pip install` on every docker restart, you can add a file called `my_requirements.txt` to your `/work` directory.
+If you want to install custom python packages without needing to perform a `pip install` on every docker run, you can add a file called `my_requirements.txt` to your `/work` directory.
 You may add packages here with a version number.
 For example, If you want to install a specific version of the `sqlalchemy` but just want a minimum version of `requests`, your `my_requirements.txt` file would look like the following:

 ```python
 sqlalchemy==1.2.12